justinleetyler/justinleetyler.github.io/catalog.md

 912.744 MAS -- Massachusetts outdoor recreation map. -- Scale [1:316800] and [1:158400]. -- [Mass.] : DCR, [20--?] -- 2 maps on 1 sheet.

-651.5 MAS -- Massachussetts Society of Certified Public Accountants, Inc. Federal Tax Committee. -- The record retention guide. -- Massachussets Society of CPAs, Inc., c2004. -- On external hard drive. -- File name: 3263.pdf.

 813 MAS -- Mastbaum, Blair. -- Clay's way. -- Los Angeles : Alyson Books, 2004. -- 246 p. -- ISBN 1555838197
 > Read 2011-10.
 Grade B. -r -- I don't know how to seem normal.
 I need a prop. -q -- My dick is the center of my existence -p.
 112 -q -- My ejaculation was so powerful it fucked with our whole plane of existence. -p.
 15 -q -- I forget how to feel love as a simple emotion.
 For me, love's a jumbled mass of hidden feelings, indirect motivation, and uncontrollable lust. -p.
 159 -q -- Life goes on. -p.
 198 -q -- I think it's disgusting that I'm related to them.
 They envy dudes that own yachts but don't have any books on the shelves. -p.
 21 -q -- I'm so trapped inside my mind I didn't even notice this shit all over me. -p.
 5 -q

 973.7 MAS -- Masur, Louis P. -- The civil war. -- New York, NY : Oxford University Press, c2011. -- xii, 118 p. -- ISBN 9780199740482. -- DBID 3074
 > Read 2012-06. -r -- In the late eighteenth century, when Americans spoke of their country they still meant their state, not the nation.  -p.
 4 -q -- From 1840 to 1850, the population of the United States increased from seventeen to twenty-three million.
 There were more than three million slaves, half a million more than ten years earlier.  -p.
 9 -q -- The issues of slavery, states' rights, and territorial expansion combined to shear the nation apart.  -p.
 10 -q -- He [Joseph Hooker] was ambitious, and after making the appointment Lincoln warned him to 'beware of rashness.'  -p.
 49 -q -- Ralph Waldo Emerson: 19th c., m., Founder of transcendentalism and public lecturer.  -p.
 11 -f -- Hartford Convention: 19th c.
 American (New England.
 A federalist movement for succession in response to anti-federalist (particularly, Jefferson's and Madison's) policies.  -p.
 5 -f

-808 MAT -- Matthewson, Jennifer. -- The moments of your life. -- on 1 external hard drive. -- File name: (10134.PDF) -- DBID 10134. -- IN Writer. -- Vol. 117, no. 3 (Mar.
-2004)

 736.98 MAU -- Maurer-Mathison, Diane V. -- Chapter 2 : Mastering folded-paper designs. -- on 1 external hard drive. -- File name: (10124.pdf) -- DBID 10124. -- IN Maurer-Mathison, Diane V. -- Paper in three dimensions. -- New York : Watson-Guptill, 2006. -- ISBN 9780823067787